 “Freddie.
 Freddie?!
 Where is Freddie?
 Well, never mind, I need to go upstairs and get ready.”

-Outside, as Hettie approached the house, a snowball hit her face.
+As Hettie approached the house a snowball hit her face.
 She shrieked both in surprise and from the stinging pain of cold.
 When she again was able to see, she saw a figure behind a tree.
 Freddie.
 She quickly scooped up two handfuls of snow and lobbed them at her brother.
 The first snowball missed, hitting the tree, but the second hit him in the shoulder.
 He shouted as if he had been hit by something extremely painful then threw two snowballs in return.

 After several moments of joyful ruckus, Lucretia appeared on the porch.
 “What on earth is going on?
 Two adults behaving like children.
 Get inside before the neighbors see.”